StevenWeathers/thunderdome-planning-poker/docs/CONTRIBUTING.md

 - Follow [Effective Go](https://go.dev/doc/effective_go)
   and [Code Review Comments Guide](https://go.dev/wiki/CodeReviewComments) from the Go project as much as possible within reason.
-- Go is not an Object Oriented Programming language, we favor simplicity.
+- Go is not an Object-Oriented Programming language, we favor simplicity.
 - Use standard library packages as much as possible, new dependencies should come with a valid reason for adding another dependency.
 - All Go code is linted with `golangci-lint` on every commit.